Devilla/youtube-app/README.md

 # youtube-channel-manager
-nodejs server &amp; client react application to interact with your youtube channel
+Nodejs server &amp; client react application to interact with your youtube channel

 (By default, everyone has a channel on youtube using google login)